npgrosser/autowired/README.md

 ctx.notification_controller.notify(1, "Hello, User!")
 ```

-In this setup, a `ApplicationContext` class is responsible for managing the dependencies between components.
+In this setup, the `ApplicationContext` is responsible for managing the dependencies between components.
+Using
-Given that we want all our components to be singletons, we utilize the `cached_property` for each of them.
+the `cached_property` decorator ensures that each component is instantiated only once, even if it's accessed multiple
+times.

 This approach is sufficient for many simple applications.
-However, as the application grows, the context class will
+However, as the application becomes larger and more complex, the context class can quickly become bloated.
-become increasingly bloated.
-You will have more components, and their interdependencies will become more complex.
-You
+You'll have more components, increasing interdependencies, and you'll need to
-will also
-have to deal with different scopes, e.g., request scoped components.
-This complexity can lead to a lot of boilerplate
-code unrelated to the application logic and create opportunities for errors. _autowired_ aims to streamline this
+carefully manage the differing life cycles or scopes of each component (e.g. request scoped components, session-scoped
+ones, etc.).
+As the complexity grows, so does the amount of boilerplate code needed, making it harder to maintain and
+increasing the risk for errors.
-process, while building on the same simple principles.
+_Autowired_ aims to streamline this process, while building on the exact same simple principles.

 ### Using autowired